 It wasn’t called Crater Lake until 1869 when Jim Sutton, a Jacksonville newspaper editor, decided to explore it by boat and then wrote about it.

 Why so many names?
 It seems various explorers encountered the lake, named it, and then forgot about it.
-I have a feeling it was like Yellowstone National Park’s geothermal wonders; nobody believed it was real.
+I have a feeling it was like the unusual formations in Goblin Valley State Park or Yellowstone National Park’s geothermal wonders; nobody believed it was real.

 It took a journalist to make a name stick.